 This post may contain affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase through a link.
 I participate in the Amazon associates program .
 I am an independent Bodi coach and work with other brands I love.

 No matter how your birth story unfolds…childbirth is one of the most physically demanding experiences you’ll go through in your entire life.
 Like running a marathon or climbing Mount Everest, your body will need time to rest and recover after such a major physical event!

-The first 6 weeks after birth — known as the postpartum period — is so important for your lifelong healing and vitality.
+The first 6 weeks after birth — known as the postpartum period — are so important for your lifelong health and vitality.
 Ignoring signs from your body, breezing past your recovery, and jumping back into pre-pregnancy activities too soon can be harmful to your health.

 But knowing what to expect and protecting your postpartum recovery will set you up for success.
 Follow this Postpartum Recovery Ultimate Care Guide so you can be the best version of yourself and take care of your new bundle of joy!

 You’re physically exhausted, sleep-deprived, and adjusting to everyday life with your little one.
 Although it’s important to care for your baby, you also have to take care of yourself!